FAQs

 What types of projects are eligible?

-What is the “Grants for Change 2025” programme?
+What is the «Grants for Change 2026» programme?

-Grants for Change 2025 is an initiative by ENA Foundation aimed at supporting community-led projects that empower and promote the inclusion of vulnerable groups in Cyprus.
-The programme provides financial support (between €5,000 and €20,000 per project) and capacity-building workshops
+Grants for Change 2025 is an initiative of the ENA Foundation aimed at supporting community projects that empower and promote the inclusion of vulnerable groups in Cyprus.
+The programme provides financial support as well as capacity building workshops.

 Beyond The Medal